-Landscaping SEO, or Search Engine Optimization, is a way to optimize your website to be at the top of internet search engines such as Google and Bing.
-With Google being used by 91.75% of internet searches, for all practical purposes Google is what we want to focus on here.
+Landscaping SEO, or Search Engine Optimization, is a way to optimize your website to be at the top of internet search engines, such as Google and Bing.
+With Google being used by 91.75% of internet searches, for all practical purposes, Google is what we want to focus on here.

 So how does Google know that your website is most relevant to the search?
 Well, it is very complicated.
 BUT- it can be boiled down to some simple logic.

-- Been around for a while
+- Has been around for a while

 - They have had a good experience with or heard others had a good experience with, or